Toutouwai/PagesAtBottom/README.md

 [Install](http://modules.processwire.com/install-uninstall/) the Pages At Bottom module.

 Select one or more pages to keep at the bottom of their siblings.
+If you select more than one bottom page per parent then their sort order in the page list will be the same as the sort order in the module config.